-Most entrepreneurs and business leaders would love it if there weren’t so many legal hoops to jump through when running a company.
-However, without this stuff, trying to keep everything safe and legitimate would be too chaotic to manage.
+Most entrepreneurs and business leaders would love it if there weren’t many legal hoops to jump through when running a company.
+However, we need these legal essentials required for a business to operate.
+Without these legal essentials, trying to keep everything safe and legitimate would be too chaotic to manage.
 We need these hurdles to ensure that our businesses are protected and financially sound.

 So, while they might be a headache to deal with sometimes, these are the legal essentials you need to abide by, particularly if you’re running things overseas.